 The improvement in symptoms in patients of the treatment group was sustained at follow-up, whereas that of the control group was not.

 The overall efficacy of the treatment was significantly greater than that of the control.

-Both groups demonstrated significant improvements in quality-of-life ratings after treatment, but the improvement was significantly greater in the treatment group than in the control group.
+Both groups demonstrated significant improvements in quality-of-life ratings after treatment.
+The improvement was significantly greater in the treatment group than in the control group.

-In addition, the patients in the treatment group showed significantly increased HGB and significantly decreased CRP levels and histopathological scores at the end of treatment, whereas the control group did not exhibit significant changes.
+In addition, the patients in the treatment group showed significantly increased HGB and significantly decreased CRP levels and histopathological scores at the end of treatment.
+In comparion, the control group did not exhibit significant changes.

-Moxa has been used for thousands of years to help turn a baby when it's the wrong way round in the womb before birth (breech presentation) meaning that the baby's bottom is facing the birth canal, not the baby's head.
+Moxa has been used for thousands of years to help turn a baby when it’s the wrong way round in the womb before birth (breech presentation).
+What that means is that the baby’s bottom is facing the birth canal, not the baby’s head.

 In the past, this usually meant that the baby would have to be surgically removed by opening the mother’s abdomen to remove the baby.
 Otherwise, since the baby’s bottom was too big for the birth canal, both mother and child would die.

 This operation (caesarean, after Julius Caesar who was apparently born that way) saved many lives.
 But of course it scarred the mother and still meant considerable danger for her, not least from sepsis.

 I have treated many pregnant mothers with moxibustion to turn their babies.
 Here are results of some of the research on moxibustion that’s been done for breech presentation.